-Proposed cash ISA limit changes: how this could affect you
+Changes to the cash ISA annual allowance limit: how this could affect you

-In February 2025, Rachel Reeves, the Chancellor of the Exchequer, shared potential plans to reform cash ISAs by reducing the maximum amount people could put into them each year from £20,000 to £4,000.
+In February 2025, Rachel Reeves, the Chancellor of the Exchequer, shared potential plans to reform cash ISAs by reducing the maximum amount people could put into them each year.

-This was met with a lot of backlash from banks, building societies and consumer campaigners, with many arguing that it wasn't the right way to get more people to switch to investing.
+The rumours around the cash ISA limit reform were met with some backlash from banks, building societies and consumer campaigners, with many arguing that it wasn't the right way to get more people to switch to investing.

-What do the proposed cash ISA changes mean for me?
+What could the cash ISA changes mean for me?

-While you can currently pay in up to £20,000 each year across different ISAs (although lifetime ISAs have their own limit of £4,000 per year), if the plans go ahead you'll only be able to pay £10,000 per year into cash ISAs.
+You can currently pay in up to £20,000 each year across different ISAs (although lifetime ISAs have their own limit of £4,000 per year).

 For any remaining money you'd usually put into a cash ISA, you could either: